 Tan Cheng Bock files application to form new political party

-Dr Tan headed a group of 12 "concerned Singaporeans" who on Wednesday filed an application to form a political party with the Registry of Societies, said the 78-year-old in a media release.
+Dr Tan headed a group of "12 concerned Singaporeans, including some ex-PAP (People’s Action Party) cadres" who on Wednesday filed the application with the Registry of Societies, said the 78-year-old in a media release.

+The names of the 11 other applicants were not mentioned.
+Channel NewsAsia has asked Dr Tan's media liaison team for their identities.

 The party will be called the Progress Singapore Party, and is intended to be an "added voice in Parliament".